Scroll to navigation

 Free repository space by deleting unused chunks.

-borg compact analyzes all existing archives to find out which repository objects are actually used (referenced).
+borg compact analyzes all existing archives to determine which repository objects are actually used (referenced).
 It then deletes all unused objects from the repository to free space.

 Unused objects may result from:

-• interrupted backups (maybe retry the backup first before running compact)
+• interrupted backups (consider retrying the backup before running compact)

-• backup of source files that had an I/O error in the middle of their contents and that were skipped due to this
+• backups of source files that encountered an I/O error mid-transfer and were skipped

-• corruption of the repository (e.g. the archives directory having lost entries, see notes below)
+• corruption of the repository (e.g., the archives directory lost entries; see notes below)

-You usually don't want to run borg compact after every write operation, but either regularly (e.g. once a month, possibly together with borg check) or when disk space needs to be freed.
+You usually do not want to run borg compact after every write operation, but either regularly (e.g., once a month, possibly together with borg check) or when disk space needs to be freed.

 Important:

-When giving the --stats option, borg will internally list all repository objects to determine their existence AND stored size.
+When using the --stats option, borg will internally list all repository objects to determine their existence and stored size.
 It will build a fresh chunks index from that information and cache it in the repository.
 For some types of repositories, this might be very slow.
 It will tell you the sum of stored object sizes, before and after compaction.

-Without --stats, borg will rely on the cached chunks index to determine existing object IDs (but there is no stored size information in the index, thus it can't compute before/after compaction size statistics).
+Without --stats, borg will rely on the cached chunks index to determine existing object IDs (but there is no stored size information in the index, thus it cannot compute before/after compaction size statistics).

 OPTIONS